hashicorp/nomad/scheduler/README.md

                                  +--------------+        +-----------+       +-------------+                           +----------+
 ```

-## Cluster reconciliation
+## Reconciliation

 The first step for the service and bach job scheduler is called
-"reconciliation," and its logic lies in `scheduler/reconcile.go` file.
-The
+"reconciliation," and its logic lies in the `scheduler/reconciler` package.
+There are two reconcilers:
-`allocReconciler` object has one public method: `Compute`, which takes no
+`AllocReconciler` object for service and batch jobs, and `Node` reconciler used by system and sysbatch jobs.

-arguments and returns `reconcileResults` object.
-This results object tells the
+Both reconciler's task is to tell the scheduler about desired allocations or
-scheduler about desired deployment to be updated or created, which allocations
+deployments to be updated or created, which should be updated destructively or
-to place, which should be updated destructively or in-place, which should be
+in-place, which should be stopped, and which are disconnected or are
-stopped, and which are disconnected or are reconnecting.
-The reconciler works
+reconnecting.
+The reconciler works in terms of "buckets," that is, it processes
-in terms of "buckets," that is, it processes allocations by putting them into
+allocations by putting them into different sets, and that's how its whole logic
-different sets, and that's how its whole logic is implemented.
+is implemented.

-The following vocabulary is used by the reconciler:
+The following vocabulary is used by the reconcilers:

 - "tainted node:" a node is considered "tainted" if allocations must be migrated
 off of it.
 These are nodes that are draining or have been drained, but also